 It is important to disconnect the negative battery terminal in order to avoid any type of accident.
 You and your vehicle are protected from any dangerous occurrences by disconnecting the negative battery terminal.

 It’s very easy.
 Simply open your car’s hood and find the battery.
 Carefully remove the black, negatively charged cable.
-After you have separated the black cable, you can proceed to install your car subwoofer.
+After you have separated the black cable, you can proceed to install a subwoofer and amp with factory stereo.

 Step 3: Install the power cable